 Stephen Russell completed his Ph.D. in Sociology at Duke University in 1994 with a concentration in life course studies and demography.
-Before coming to the University of Arizona in the summer of 2004 he was on faculty at the University of California, Davis (1999-2004) and the University of Nebraska-Lincoln (1997-1999).
+Before arriving at the University of Texas in the summer of 2015, he was the Fitch Nesbitt Endowed Chair and Director of the Frances McClelland Institute, Family Studies and Human Development.
+Before coming to the University of Arizona in the summer of 2004 he was on the faculty at the University of California, Davis (1999-2004) and the University of Nebraska-Lincoln (1997-1999).
 Stephen is a William T. Grant Foundation Scholar (2001-2006), and a Visiting Distinguished Professor of Human Sexuality Studies at San Francisco State University.
-He is an expert on adolescent health, with specific focus on the role of ethnic, sexual, and gender identities in adolescent health and well-being.
+He is an expert on adolescent health, with a specific focus on the role of ethnic, sexual, and gender identities in adolescent health and well-being.
 He is involved in a multi-year study of ethnic group differences in parenting practices and the implications for adolescent health.
 His Scholar Award from the William T. Grant Foundation funds his study on “Adolescent Sexual Orientation, Health, and Resilience.”

 Vicki Schultz is the Ford Foundation Professor of Law and Social Sciences at Yale Law School.
 During the 2010-11 academic year, she was the Visiting McDonald/Wright Chair of Law at UCLA School of Law and Faculty Chair of the Williams Institute.
 Professor Schultz teaches courses on employment discrimination law, social science and the law, workplace theory and policy, family law, work and gender, feminist theory, and related subjects.
 She has written and lectured widely on a variety of subjects related to antidiscrimination law, including sex harassment, sex segregation on the job, work-family issues, working hours, and the meaning of work in people’s lives.